 • typically;

-In addition, during an ultrasound scan of the thyroid gland, you can examine some organs and tissues located in the immediate vicinity of it:
+In addition, during an ultrasound of the thyroid gland, you can study some organs and tissues located in close proximity to it:

 • trachea;